-Place alternating slices of tomato with leaves of sweet basil, topped with slices of mozzarella cheese on our low gI bread; add a healthy dash of lemon juice and dribble with olive oil; it's divine.
-Baby Beth made sure I didn't fall over my feet.
+Place alternating slices of tomato with leaves of sweet basil, topped with slices of mozzarella cheese on our low gI bread; add a good dash of lemon juice and dribble with olive oil; it is divine.
+Baby Beth made sure I did not fall over my feet.

-growing lemon trees?
-Just one in the garden makes such a beautiful small decorative tree, sweet scented of heaven; the fruit is just a bonus.
+Just one in the garden makes such a beautiful small decorative sapling with the sweet scents of heaven; the fruit is just a bonus.

 A Mayer lemon is small, a magnificent decorative tree with the golden yellow fruit, and it bears almost all year round.
-Except in Chicago where you'd better grow them in pots and bring it in for the winter.
+Except in Chicago where you had better grow them in pots and bring it in for the winter.

-We love the lime too, and it fruits at a slightly different time giving a longer period for making your fresh tomato recipes; and all salads, of course, need lemon juice or other citrus.
-The piquant flavour will turn any dull green salad into something interesting; just hummus, and low GI bread, and you have a delicious meal.
+We love the lime too, and it fruits at a slightly different time giving a longer period for making your fresh tomato recipes; and all salads, of course, need lemon juice.
+The piquant flavour will turn any dull greens into something interesting; just add hummus, and low GI bread, and you have a delicious meal.

 Surprisingly, perhaps, tomatoes are a fruit.

-And of course the oats muesli that we enjoy most days.
-It's top of the list of super foods for lowering cholesterol; then you can enjoy a dollop of butter if you like hot oats porrige, and for me fresh, raw honey.
-That's almost impossible for you to get unless you know a small beekeeper.
-The so-called "raw" stuff in the shops is mostly heated, and little more value than sugar.
+And of course the rolled oats muesli that we enjoy most days.
+It is top of the list of super foods for lowering cholesterol; then you can enjoy a dollop of butter if you like hot porridge, and for me fresh, raw honey.
+That is almost impossible for you to get unless you know a small beekeeper.
+The stuff in the shops is mostly warmed which means at the point of contact it is heated, and little more value than sugar.

-and exercise like this and you needn't have your life ruled and ruined
+and exercise like this and you too need not have your life ruled and ruined

-So, can you count FIVE colours?
+So, can you count five colours?
 And that was only breakfast.
-We'll certainly enjoy another five during the day.
-A fresh spinach salad for lunch, half a dozen olives, hummus on a sandwich... that's nearly TEN for the day.
-If you're not managing FIVE every day, then alas start to make preparations for arthritis, vascular disease, the big C or some other nasty.
-They're lurking on the horizon...
+We will certainly enjoy another half dozen during the day.
+A fresh spinach salad for lunch, olives, hummus on a sandwich; that makes ten or more for the day.

-What are phytosterols is a question everyone should be able to give some sort of vague answer.
+What are phytosterols is a question to which everyone should be able to give some sort of vague answer.

 They are plant compounds that have a structure very similar to animal cholesterol; they compete at absorption sites in the gut, enabling us to enjoy butter and eggs, for example, without guilt.